thlorenz/hotplates/README.md

 # hotplates [![Build Status](https://secure.travis-ci.org/thlorenz/hotplates.png)](http://travis-ci.org/thlorenz/hotplates)

-Registers partials, compiles handlebars templates and shoves them into the oven so you can serve them hot later.
+Registers partials, compiles [handlebars](http://handlebarsjs.com/) templates and shoves them into the oven so you can serve them hot later.

-Oh, and they are namespaced in reflection of the folder structure.
+As an added convenience they are namespaced according to the 'templates' folder structure for easy access.

 # Examples